 This particular approach to the organism (or mind and body in this case) is the most common and that is why it is often called “naïve empiricism”.
 Data from this particular perspective is controlling the scientific field of “medical healing or disease treating” research and no wonder because this one is the easiest to measure.
 Here we have physiology, exercise physiology, neurophysiology, anatomy, nutrition, brain biochemistry, brainwave and brain-state research (EEG, fMRI, PET) genetic research and evolutionary biology among many others; these are the ones that can be considered particularly important when investigating the physiological and gross realm aspects of the body(-mind) healing (Spirit is of course connected into the body-mind and has it’s reference for this particular zone in Structuralism, or Zone#2, as the exterior look of a feeling or experienced state of spiritual spaces).

-Strength training.
-According to the latest researches Strength or resistance training (weightlifting) is the most important method for longevity.
+According to the latest researches strength or resistance training (weightlifting) is the most important method for longevity.
 In their book Biomarkers, Evans and Rosenberg (1992) covered 10 “bio-markers”, key physiological measures of the aging process.
+There are great supplement that can be great for people´s aging process, This is my recommended pterostilbene brand for that purpose.
 These biomarkers are: muscle mass, strength, basal metabolic rate, body fat percentage, aerobic capacity, blood sugar tolerance, cholesterol, blood pressure, bone density, and the ability to regulate body temperature.
 All ten could be favorably altered through strength training alone.
 The authors believe that muscle mass and strength are the two most significant variables determining the quality of your life.
 Strength training stimulates endorphins, neurotransmitters, and neurotropic growth factors your brain thrives on, making you feel good during and immediately following the training.
 Recent studies on long-term effects of regular strength training show also the appearance of new neurons, neural pathways and growth of the grey matter in the pre-motor and motor cortexes as well as in prefrontal cortex and basal ganglia (Ratey, 2008).
 “Regular training improves your mood, decreases anxiety, improves sleep and resilience in the face of tress and raises self-esteem” (Phillips, 2008, p.
 26).
 Muscle regulates and stabilizes blood sugar levels and can also prevent for example to onset of diabetes.
 In a recent very interesting study of exercise as a mean to control low-grade systemic inflammation (Mathur & Pedersen, 2008) the researchers suggest that skeletal muscle is an endocrine organ and that myokines (especially IL-6) may be involved in mediating the beneficial effects against chronic diseases associated with low-grade inflammation (e.g. diabetes, obesity, some cancers and cardiovascular disease).

 Zone #7 (Social Autopoiesis)